 Bhaumik came to UCLA in 1959 "with $3 in my pocket," he said, on a Sloan Foundation postdoctoral fellowship.
 The people of his village raised the money for his airfare.
 In addition to his support of AAAS, Bhaumik also made the largest endowment contribution in history to the UCLA physical sciences division, establishing the Mani L. Bhaumik Institute of Theoretical Physics in 2016.

 “Today, the role of scientists to communicate the importance and relevance of their work has never been more important.
-Endowing this award is as timely as ever, and we are truly grateful for Dr. Bhaumik’s support,” said AAAS CEO Rush Holt.
+Endowing this award is as timely as ever, and we are truly grateful for Dr. Bhaumik’s support,” said former AAAS CEO Rush Holt.